 For the help getting to Crick by public transport, please see Traveline (opens in new window).
 Please be aware that there is no bus service to Crick on Sunday or Bank Holiday Monday.

 Food and Drink

 We aim to offer food and drink at Crick Boat Show to cater to all tastes and budgets.
-The food outlets around the Food Court include fish & chips, farmer's grill, baguettes & paninis, indian rassoi, pizza, pasties, doughnuts and coffee & tea open throughout the Show.
-Fish & chips, indian rassoi and pizza are also open into the evening.
+The food outlets around the Food Court at the 2018 Show included fish & chips, farmer's grill, baguettes & paninis, indian rassoi, pizza, pasties, doughnuts and tea & coffee.

 Crick Beer Festival

 Following the enormous success of previous years, Crick pub The Wheatsheaf will once again provide the Crick Boat Show with a beer festival in the bar marquee.